natacasey/natacasey.github.io/index.md

+Hello!

-I am a localization specialist with a passion for technology and data analysis.
+I am a language specialist with a passion for technology and data analysis
+                         located in Denver, Colorado.